+We need cannabis prison reform.
+Our criminal justice system hold the highest amount of prisoners in the world per captia.
 The United States’ War on Drugs has devastated millions of American lives since President Nixon launched it and President Reagan shifted it into high gear.
 A major contributor to the unnecessary arrests, and families being destroyed, is the fact that cannabis is targeted by this war.
 Cannabis has been on the Drug Enforcement Agency’s Schedule 1 list of controlled substances alongside hard drugs like heroin and cocaine since 1970.
 However, it’s been used therapeutically, medicinally, ceremonially and recreationally by humans for millennia.
+Criminal justice reform is one of the slowest moving sections of our political spectrum.
 Will America ever catch up?

 With legislation changing around cannabis use in many states, how are states dealing with changing existing laws?
 What are they doing for the folks who have prior arrests or are currently incarcerated for cannabis related crimes?

 Cannabis prison reform refers to changing the way that rules around cannabis use and punishment operate and affect people.
 Wikimedia characterizes prison reform as “the attempt to improve conditions inside prisons,” but also to make the penal system more effective, working hand in hand with alternative sentences that don’t include incarceration.
 It includes ensuring that those who have been negatively affected by having a past cannabis crime on their record are treated fairly and equitably .